-Students with an interest in casino operations and management can now learn directly in the Dennis Gomes Memorial Casino Training Lab, made possible in part by generous donations from Bally Technologies, Konami, Association of Gaming Equipment Manufacturers and Tropicana Atlantic City.
+Students with an interest in casino operations and management can now learn directly in the Dennis Gomes Memorial Casino Training Lab, made possible in part by generous donations from Scientific Games, Konami, Association of Gaming Equipment Manufacturers, KGM Gaming and Tropicana Atlantic City.

 The new casino training lab has been dedicated in the name of the late gaming executive, Dennis Gomes, a gaming visionary, and with the support of the Gomes family.
 Gomes was well known in the casino industry, holding top executive position both in Las Vegas and Atlantic City.
 Prior to his gaming career he was a top investigator for the Nevada Gaming Commission; the 1995 movie “Casino” was based on his investigations.